 - It ignores stranded asset risk.
 Following progress in clean energy generation, the disruption of the transport sector could represent the next global wave of decarbonisation.
 This implies a structural decline in demand for oil, and a risk that infrastructure associated with oil storage and transportation may no longer be able to earn an economic return.

 It is crucial to look beyond a single metric when looking at sustainability or decarbonisation, as this approach may not deliver the anticipated outcome.
-Our team aims to invest in companies with the ability to make meaningful improvements over the long term.
-This is where true change comes from.

 We encourage people to consider the limitations of focusing on a single metrics like carbon footprinting, and instead consider a suite of factors that provide fuller context and deeper insights into the real risks and opportunities associated with climate change and decarbonisation.